finbourne/lusid-sdk-java/sdk/docs/OrderManagementApi.md

 > ResourceListOfBlockAndOrders createOrders(blockAndOrdersCreateRequest)

-[EARLY ACCESS] CreateOrders: Upsert a Block and associated orders
+CreateOrders: Upsert a Block and associated orders

-Upsert a Block and create associated orders.
-This will fail if the block exists and already references orders with differing fields to the upsert request.
+Create orders, and blocks if they don&#39;t already exist.
+This will fail if the block exists and already references orders with differing blocking fields.

 ### Example